Michael-Santos/Book-Catalog/README.md

 # Book-Catalog
-Praticing some Angular JS building a catalog of books to help me to organize my few poor books (useless)
+Praticing some Angular JS building a catalog of books to help me to organize my few poor bookshelf (useless)